n0th1ng-else/n0th1ng-else.github.io/articles/2023/axios-timeout-for-chunked-responses.md

 ## The outcome

 Users hate to see errors in their applications.
-But even more, they hate to feel the application is not responding, is stuck in some in-between state, and does not give feedback if something goes wrong.
+But even more, they hate to feel the application is not responding, stuck in some in-between state, and does not give feedback if something goes wrong.
 I can not control the time the cloud provider will take in order to transform the audio buffer into the text, so I show the error message when it takes longer than some reasonable time.

 Axios timeout property works just well with regular API.
 But if you face the streaming API endpoint and want to limit the request execution time, keep in mind that the timeout property won't work as you would expect.
-Use the native JS AbortSignal implementation to ensure the timeout is applied for any kind of request.
-In the meantime, I have filed the issue report in the Axios repository, asking to clarify the timeout behavior in the documentation.
+One of the options to solve this is to try using the native JS AbortSignal implementation to ensure the timeout is applied for any kind of request.
+In the meantime, I have filed the [issue report](https://github.com/axios/axios/issues/5886) in the Axios repository, asking to clarify the timeout behavior in the documentation.

-You can check the source code of this article in
+You can check the source code for this article in
 [my repository](https://github.com/n0th1ng-else/axios-streaming-timeout) on GitHub.
 The code is tested on the Axios v1.5.0.